 Then, you can test out other techniques, like shamatha and walking meditation, to see what feels good to you.

 “It’s simple; it’s clear; you can do it.
-Yes it takes discipline, yes you have to be serious — there’s no escape from that.
-But you can do it, and when you do, you will be grateful for it.”
+Yes, it takes discipline, and you must be serious — there’s no escape from that.
+But you can do it; when you do, you will be grateful for it.”

 Lisa P. Graham is an inspirational writer, life coach, TED motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning in their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on her website or watch her TEDx speech on YouTube.